lekkodev/push-action/README.md

 | api_key   | Your Lekko API key for the team/repository.                                                   | Y        |
 | team_name | Your Lekko team name.
 Only required if your team name is different from your GitHub org name. | N        |

-For the `api_key` input, it's recommended to store it as an organization or repository secret, as shown in the above example.
+For the `api_key` input, it's recommended to store and read the value as an organization or repository [secret](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-development-environment-secrets-for-your-repository-or-organization), as shown in the above example.